-CHILD AND YOUTH SPORTS AND FITNESS PROGRAM
+YOUTH SPORTS AND FITNESS PROGRAM

-The Child and Youth Sports and Fitness Program utilize a comprehensive framework to ensure the physical, cognitive, social and emotional needs of youth are addressed;
+The Youth Sports and Fitness Program utilizes a comprehensive framework to ensure the physical, cognitive, social and emotional needs of youth are addressed;

-- The System is comprised of Four Service Areas to meet the core requirements:

-- Team Sports

-- o Individual Sports

-- o Fitness and Health

-- Outreach

-- Team Sports are offered for all children ages five and above in the following sports:

-- Baseball/T-Ball

-- Soccer

-- Basketball

-- A minimum of two additional teams sports offered at any time of the year (volley ball, dodge ball, cheerleading, flag football, etc., based on community needs and interests).

-- Individual Sports are offered in at least three locally selected sports.
-A minimum of one Fitness

-and Health option is offered anytime during the year such as healthy lifestyles, healthy eating,

-personal hygiene, etc.

-- Fitness and Health programs focus on nutrition education/counseling and health promotion.
-These programs are implemented throughout the CYS system.

-- oNutrition, Counseling or Health activities/event

-At least one other locally determined option i.e. aerobics, swimming laps, family fitness, biking, fitness trails, challenge courses, walking, jogging, hiking, etc.
+- The System is comprised of Four Service Areas to meet the core requirements: - Team Sports - Individual Sports - Fitness and Health - Outreach - Team Sports are offered for all children ages five and above in the following sports: - o Baseball/T-Ball - o Soccer - Basketball - A minimum of two additional teams sports offered at any time of the year (i.e., volleyball, dodge ball, cheerleading, tackle football, etc.) based on community needs and interests. - Individual Sports are offered in at least three locally selected sports.
+A minimum of one Fitness and Health option is offered anytime during the year, such as healthy lifestyles, healthy eating, personal hygiene, etc. - Fitness and Health programs focus on nutrition education/counseling and health promotion.
+These programs are implemented throughout the CYS system. - Nutrition, Counseling or Health activities/event At least one other locally determined option (i.e. aerobics, swimming laps, weight lifting, biking, fitness trails, challenge courses, walking, jogging, hiking, etc.).